-- 30 Development should provide off-street vehicle parking and specifically marked disabled car parking places to meet anticipated demand. - 31 Development should be consistent with Australian Standard AS 2890 Parking facilities. - 32 Vehicle parking areas should be sited and designed in a manner that will: - (a) facilitate safe and convenient pedestrian linkages to the development and areas of significant activity or interest in the vicinity of the development - (b) include safe pedestrian and bicycle linkages that complement the overall pedestrian and cycling network
+- 30 Development should be consistent with Australian Standard AS 2890 Parking facilities. - 31 Vehicle parking areas should be located and designed in a manner that will: - (a) facilitate safe and convenient pedestrian linkages to the development and areas of significant activity or interest in the vicinity of the development - (b) include safe pedestrian and bicycle linkages that complement the overall pedestrian and cycling network - (c) not inhibit safe and convenient traffic circulation

-- (c) not inhibit safe and convenient traffic circulation - (d) result in minimal conflict between customer and service vehicles - (e) avoid the necessity to use public roads when moving from one part of a parking area to another - (f) minimise the number of vehicle access points to public roads - (g) avoid the necessity for backing onto public roads - (h) where reasonably possible, provide the opportunity for shared use of car parking and integration of car parking areas with adjoining development to reduce the total extent of vehicle parking areas and the requirement for access points - (i) not dominate the character and appearance of a centre when viewed from public roads and spaces - (j) provide landscaping that will shade and enhance the appearance of the vehicle parking areas. - 33 Vehicle parking areas should be designed to reduce opportunities for crime by: - (a) maximising the potential for passive surveillance by ensuring they can be overlooked from nearby buildings and roads - (b) incorporating walls and landscaping that do not obscure vehicles or provide potential hiding places; - (c) being appropriately lit - (d) having clearly visible walkways. - 34 Where parking areas are not obviously visible or navigated, signs indicating the location and availability of vehicle parking spaces associated with businesses should be displayed at locations readily visible to customers. - Parking areas that are likely to be used during non daylight hours should provide floodlit entrance and exit points and site lighting directed and shaded in a manner that will not cause nuisance to adjacent properties or users of the car park. - 36 Parking areas should be sealed or paved in order to minimise dust and mud nuisance. - 37 Stormwater from parking areas should be collected for reuse, with overflow discharged to the Council stormwater system - 38 Parking areas should be line-marked to indicate parking bays, movement aisles and direction of traffic flow.
+- (d) result in minimal conflict between customer and service vehicles - (e) avoid the necessity to use public roads when moving from one part of a parking area to another - (f) minimise the number of vehicle access points to public roads - (g) avoid the necessity for backing onto public roads - (h) where reasonably possible, provide the opportunity for shared use of car parking and integration of car parking areas with adjoining development to reduce the total extent of vehicle parking areas and the requirement for access points - (i) not dominate the character and appearance of a centre when viewed from public roads and spaces - (j) provide landscaping that will shade and enhance the appearance of the vehicle parking areas. - 32 Vehicle parking areas should be designed to reduce opportunities for crime by: - (a) maximising the potential for passive surveillance by ensuring they can be overlooked from nearby buildings and roads - (b) incorporating walls and landscaping that do not obscure vehicles or provide potential hiding places - (c) being appropriately lit - (d) having clearly visible walkways. - 33 Where parking areas are not obviously visible or navigated, signs indicating the location and availability of vehicle parking spaces associated with businesses should be displayed at locations readily visible to customers. - Parking areas that are likely to be used during non daylight hours should provide floodlit entrance and exit points and site lighting directed and shaded in a manner that will not cause nuisance to adjacent properties or users of the car park. - 35 Parking areas should be sealed or paved in order to minimise dust and mud nuisance. - 36 Stormwater from parking areas should be collected for reuse, with overflow discharged to the Council stormwater system. - 37 Parking areas should be line-marked to indicate parking bays, movement aisles and direction of traffic flow.